fscss-ttr/FSCSS/CONTRIBUTING.md

 - Explain the problem it solves
 - Provide example usage
 - Describe how it fits into FSCSS philosophy
-- Mention if it's runtime-only or CLI-compatible
+- Mention if it's runtime-only, CLI-compatible, or both
+- Note whether it belongs in an existing plugin or warrants a new one

 ---